 3. Not Making a Checklist

-It’s so easy to leave gear at home.
-Missing equipment can range from a slight annoyance to a more primitive camping experience than planned.
+It’s so easy to leave gear at home, and it’s worse when it’s an essential piece of gear.
+Missing equipment can range from a slight annoyance to a more primitive camping experience than planned (which may be a bigger mistake when camping with teens who are reluctant to be in the outdoors).

-How to avoid: Make a list of all the things you bring camping that you can use for each trip.
-Mark things off your camping checklist as you pack them into totes or into the car.
-It’s a surefire way to always have what you need.
+How to avoid: Make a camping gear list of everything you bring on each trip.
+Mark things off your camping checklist as you pack them into totes or the car.
+It’s a surefire way always to have what you need.

 4. Forgetting to Bring a Backup Plan for Campfire Meals